 Plate Short Ribs

-Depending upon your butcher, these ribs are sometimes known “Brontasauras” ribs or “Dino” ribs because they are the heaviest and meatiest ribs.
+Depending upon your butcher, these ribs are sometimes known as “Brontasauras” ribs or “Dino” ribs because they are the heaviest and meatiest ribs.
 These are an excellent choice for smoking thanks to the substantial layer of meat covering these bones.
 Unfortunately, these are not often readily available in your supermarket meat case.
 Once again, getting to know a good butcher who can order these for you is the best approach.
 Smoke these once and these ribs might change your life.
 You will find the smokey meat on these ribs to be similar in texture to beef brisket.

 Country Style Ribs